 Distinguishing From Other Devices

-Another point of confusion is distinguishing second-person point of view from a third-person point of view.
+Another point of confusion is distinguishing second-person point of view from a third-person point of view, which can be limited or omniscient.
 When a writer addresses a question to the reader, the writer is writing from the third-person point of view.
 For example, "Do you enjoy pot roast as much as I do?"
 It is a question presented by a pot-roast loving third-person narrator.
 On the other hand, "You love pot roast, so you plan to cook it tonight," is an example of the use of the second-person point of view.

 It is a legitimate question.
 Most people naturally write in first-person or third-person because it takes a great deal of effort and intention to write in the second-person.
 Generally, people write in the second-person because: